single-spa/single-spa/docs/applications.md

 Single-spa calls these by finding exported functions from the registered application's main file.

 Notes:
-- Lifecycle functions are called with a `props` argument, which is an object with a `appName` string and a `customProps` object wich contains any property you want to pass from your root-application to your child app.
-See [Passing custom properties to child apps](/docs/applications.md#passing-custom-properties-to-child-apps)
 - Implementing `bootstrap`, `mount`, and `unmount` is required.
 But implementing `unload` is optional.
 - Each lifecycle function must either return a `Promise` or be an `async function`.
 - If an array of functions is exported (instead of just one function), the functions will be called